Video from Tech Trends for 2021 | Washingtonian (DC)

 - Julia Spicer of the Mid-Atlantic Venture Association spoke on the prevalent perception issue surrounding the tech industry: “If you step away and look at who is creating the wealth right now and … social media, all create perception issues around tech that might overshadow the more positive growth on the commercial side.”

-- Interfolio’s CEO Andrew Rosen spoke about how organization needs at the forefront when developing future technology: “Organization is the key to keeping existing businesses together, cohesive and on a mission.
+- Interfolio’s Andrew Rosen spoke about how organization needs at the forefront when developing future technology: “Organization is the key to keeping existing businesses together, cohesive and on a mission.
 There currently isn’t leadership at an infrastructure level helping to get things organized and create standards.”

 Thank you to Salesforce for making this event possible!